-- ♦ /hidewindow (automation mode only) Hides the Self-Service App window so that no user interface is displayed. - /processalljobs (automation mode only) Process all of the available jobs.
+- /hidewindow (automation mode only) Hides the Self-Service App window so that no user interface is displayed. - /processalljobs (automation mode only) Process all of the available jobs.
 Outputs a list of all jobs processed to the console.

-5.2 Examples
+5.2 Command line examples